THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Bintan, easily.
 Our last stop was so dirty and full of garbage.
 Which leads us to…

-The Worst of Traveling in Indonesia
+The Worst of Sailing in Indonesia

 The trash is SO BAD in Indonesia.
 SO BAD.
 It makes us so angry and sad, and in the northern part near Bintan where it was the worst, it was an actual hazard to our travels.
 Every beach has trash.
 Every village has trash.
 We watched local fishermen throw trash off their boats while motoring and we watched little kids finish their single serving drinks and just drop them in the streets.